-The Pacific Whale Watch Association (formerly Whale Watch Operators Association Northwest) consists of 31 hard-working, dedicated whale watching and ecotourism businesses committed to research, education, and responsible wildlife viewing.
-Member companies depart from 13 different ports in Washington State and British Columbia, taking over 500,000 passengers out every year, creating critical constituencies for conservation.
+The Pacific Whale Watch Association (formerly Whale Watch Operators Association Northwest) consists of 36 dedicated whale watching and ecotourism businesses committed to research, education, and responsible wildlife viewing.
+Member companies depart from 20 different ports in Washington State and British Columbia, taking about 400,000 passengers out every year, creating critical constituencies for conservation.

 Each one of our member operators provides a unique experience.
 Whether it’s a fast, exciting zodiac, the comfort of a larger vessel, or something in-between, there is a PWWA member company that’s just right for you!